Skip to main content

 Key actions for private sector suppliers

-1. Register and become familiar with the central digital platform, which will store core business details and make it easier to find and bid for contracts.
+1. If they have not already done so, register and become familiar with the central digital platform, which will store core business details and make it easier to find and bid for contracts.
 In doing so, suppliers will need to review their ‘connected persons’ such as parent companies and subsidiaries and whether any of the new exclusion grounds will apply to them.

 2. Conduct internal due diligence on supply chains to identify any issues which may put the company at risk of exclusion, or being added to the central debarment list.

 The Procurement Act 2023 represents a significant shift in the procurement landscape.
-By understanding and preparing for these changes, both contracting authorities and suppliers can ensure a smooth transition and continued success in their procurement activities.
+Most involved parties should have prepared for the changes in order to ensure a smooth transition and continued success in their procurement activities.
+If, however, this is ongoing or questions have been raised as to how to navigate the new rules, we are able to assist.

 If you would like to discuss any of the requirements of the Act, or any of the measures mentioned above, our experienced procurement law team is more than happy to assist with any queries.